kellyrowland/img-omics-wdl/README.md

 input databases, locations of necessary executables, and Boolean variables to toggle run options on and off.

-Currently, the inputs have some executables' paths written in using the absolute system paths on Cori.
-Additionally, it is assumed that there is a `bin` directory at the same level as the `wdl` files which contains numerous scripts for different parts of the annotations.
-On Cori at NERSC, this directory is `/global/dna/projectdirs/microbial/omics/gbp/img-annotation-pipeline/bin` and can be copied here into this directory to be used in a relative way.
+The inputs have some executables' absolute paths within the docker container.
+The scripts (bin), libraries (lib) and supporting script (programs) are all under "omics".
+And this whole directory is copied to the container.
+The original source for these scripts was `/global/dna/projectdirs/microbial/omics/gbp/img-annotation-pipeline/bin`

-The workflow is written to take in a metagenome or isolate FASTA which is split into some number of smaller files.
+The workflow is written to take in a pre-split fasta file of a metagenome or isolate genome.
 The directory structure looks like:

 `/path/to/splits/<split number>/file.fna`